 Our program is also rich in study abroad opportunities and visiting writers.
 Literary figures such as Maya Angelou, Andrea Barrett (a Union alumna), Andre Dubus III and Richard Russo have visited campus to talk with students and give readings.

 English majors contribute to the campus literary magazine, the Idol, and student newspaper, Concordiensis, as well as poetry and fiction readings.
-They edit and frequently publish in The Minerva Review, an undergraduate scholarly journal for students from Union, Hamilton, Siena, Skidmore and Wellesley.
+They edit and frequently publish in The Minerva Review, an undergraduate scholarly journal.

 Our graduates work in advertising, business, communications, journalism, publishing, radio and television.
 They also pursue degrees in education and business and go on to law and medical schools.
 Whatever their profession, they reap the rewards of their commitment to critical analysis, clear thought and speech, and precise, graceful writing.